pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 - Performs hypergeometric enrichment testing to assess statistical over-representation of drug targets
 - Calculates empirical FDR through permutation testing (10,000 iterations)

-#### Stage 4: Literature Validation
+#### Stage 4: Literature Validation (Optional)
-- Extracts PubMed IDs (PMIDs) for drug-gene pairs from the biomedical literature
+- Extracts PubMed IDs (PMIDs) for disease-gene relationships from the biomedical literature
-- Uses GPU-accelerated Gemma 2B language model to analyze full-text articles
+- Uses GPU-accelerated Gemma 2B language model to analyze full-text articles and identify genes implicated in head and neck cancer
-- Confirms or refutes drug-gene interactions based on published evidence
-- Filters candidates to retain only literature-validated relationships
+- Provides independent validation that genomically identified genes are also recognized in published research
+- **Applied after statistical drug-gene filtering:** Drugs passing statistical significance are retained only if they target literature-validated genes (direct) or connect to literature-validated risk genes via PPI (indirect)
+- **Literature filtering occurs during File 05 (Final result creation)** where drugs are filtered based on literature-validated gene targets

 #### Stage 5: Results Integration and Visualization
 - Consolidates findings from CNV and SOM analyses